FAQ

 The Product

 BioForge Core+ is a dry-to-mix reef chemistry system for alkalinity, calcium, and magnesium.
 Each product comes as a pre-measured powder packet.
-You add RO/DI water, shake for 60 seconds, and you have a liter of dosing stock.
+You add RO/DI water.
+Shake for 60 seconds, and you have a liter of dosing stock.

 The format is different from liquid 2-part.
 You're not buying a bottle of water with chemistry dissolved in it.
 You're buying the chemistry alone, in exact daily-dose packets, and mixing it yourself.
-The result is the same liquid stock you'd dose — minus the shipping weight, expiration risk, and plastic waste of pre-mixed bottles.
+The result is the same liquid stock you'd dose, minus the shipping weight, expiration risk, and plastic waste of pre-mixed bottles.

 The Starter Kit includes everything you need to start dosing on day one:

-3× Core+ powder packets (ALK, CAL, MAG — one of each) 3× reusable 1L HDPE mixing/dosing bottles (color-coded) 1× 1L graduated beaker 1× precision dosing adapter (barb fitting for ATO/doser lines) Setup guide + QR batch verification
+3× Core+ powder packets (ALK, CAL, MAG, one of each) 3× reusable 1L HDPE mixing/dosing bottles (color-coded) 1× 1L graduated beaker 1× precision dosing adapter (barb fitting for ATO/doser lines) Setup guide + QR batch verificationAfter the kit.
+You subscribe to whichever chemistry your tank uses.
+Most tanks need ALK every 20–35 days and CAL every 30–45 days.
+MAG is slower, most tanks dose it less frequently.

 The Starter Kit is built around 1L stock bottles.
 One packet makes 1L.
 You mix a new batch when the bottle runs low.
 It's the right format for most tanks under 150 gallons.

 The 4L Bulk System uses 4-liter containers and larger packet formats.
-It's designed for high-demand tanks — SPS-heavy systems over 150 gallons, systems with multiple tanks, or reefers who dose more than 100 mL/day of any chemistry.
+It's designed for high-demand tanks.
+SPS-heavy systems over 150 gallons, systems with multiple tanks, or reefers who dose more than 100 mL/day of any chemistry.
 Fewer mix sessions, lower cost per dose.

 Not sure which is right for you?
 The calculator tells you your daily dose and stock duration based on your tank size and demand.

 Yes.
-Once mixed, the stock solution behaves identically to any liquid 2-part chemistry.
+Once mixed.
+The stock solution behaves identically to any liquid 2-part chemistry.
 The dosing adapter fits standard barb fittings used by Neptune DOS, GHL Doser, Kamoer, and similar units.
 The bottles have a standard 28mm neck if you prefer your own tubing setup.

-The stock is clear and low-viscosity after mixing — no clogging, no residue.
-If you're running a gravity-fed drip system, the stock works without modification.
+The stock is clear and low-viscosity after mixing.
+No clogging.
+No residue.
+If you're running a gravity-fed drip system.
+The stock works without modification.

 You can.
 The chemistry doesn't care what container it lives in as long as it's food-grade or HDPE.